Welcome to cargo-mutants

 -V, --unviable: Also print mutants that failed cargo build.

--L, --level, and $CARGO_MUTANTS_TRACE_LEVEL: set the verbosity of trace output to stdout.
+-L, --level, and $CARGO_MUTANTS_TRACE_LEVEL: set the verbosity of trace output to stderr.
 The default is info, and it can be increased to debug or trace.

 Listing generated mutants